ForestMars/Terraform_Station/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [Apache 2.0 License](LICENSE.md).

 ## Support